tsztin0217/snake-game/README.md

 While the game is still far from perfect and has limited features, I hope you enjoy playing it as much as I enjoyed building it!

 ## Current bugs
-- When one segment of the snake's body passes the food it distorts the grid
+- Food occasionally spawns on the cat's body which momentarily distorts the grid
-- Still needs to create max level cap for winning condition

 ## Future Improvements
 - light/dark mode